What Happens if a Minor is a Beneficiary?

 When you pass away without a will or estate plan, you die intestate.
 When a person dies intestate in Kentucky, the probate court is legally allowed to step in and handle distribution to beneficiaries.
 However, this is not ideal, as it often results in the distribution of assets and property in a manner in which the testator would not have intended.

 In Kentucky, most estates go through the probate process.
 The involvement of the probate process and how long it takes depends on certain details, including whether the decedent had a will and the size of their estate.
+For those navigating these circumstances, a probate lawyer can provide essential guidance and support, ensuring that the process is handled efficiently and in accordance with the law.

 According to Kentucky inheritance laws, when the decedent is married and has no will or estate plan, the spouse is entitled to receive half of their real property and personal property.
 The other half is distributed to children, parents, and siblings.
 If no children or parents, then the entire estate goes to the decedent’s spouse.
 If the decedent is survived solely by children and no spouse, the children get the entirety of the estate.
 Grandchildren are direct heirs only if their parents (decedent’s children) have already passed.

 Understanding Kentucky inheritance law can be tricky, but necessary, as it gives you a better understanding of how it could apply to your situation.
-The estate planning attorneys at Bunch and Brock are happy to discuss laws and legal information with you.
+The estate planning attorney at Bunch and Brock are happy to discuss laws and legal information with you.

 What is a Child Entitled to When a Parent Dies Without a Will?